 A name declaration must be filed in person at the German Embassy in Dublin.

-Please contact the Embassy via in order to book an appointment.
-If you wish to apply for a passport at the same time, please on our website in the passport section.
+Please contact the Embassy via E-Mail in order to book an appointment.
+If you wish to apply for a passport at the same time, please first book a passport appointment on our website in the passport section.
 Please let the consular department know by that you have booked a passport appointment.
-The consular officer will arrange an appointment for your name declaration on the same day.
+The consular officer will arrange an appointment for your name declaration on the same day if available.

 General Information for applicants: